 "Scent" and "walk" are probably two of the most common words in a dog-lover's vocabulary.
 In the past, you might have thought of them primarily as separate pup-related concepts.
 A well-trained hound can sniff out a specific scent on cue, for example, and all dogs love a good walk.
 But, if you're keeping up on the latest in doggie trends (which, of course, you are), then you've probably started to see these two buzzwords paired together more and more often.
-Scent walks are growing in popularity and awareness about these important outings is growing among pet parents everywhere.
+Scent walks, also known as decompression walks, are growing in popularity, and awareness about these important outings is growing among pet parents everywhere.

 If you still feel a little lost about the ins and outs of scent walks though, have no fear, because we have all of the info you need right here.
 Scroll down for everything you ever need to know about scent walks and why they're important for your pup.

 Let's start with the basics: What is a scent walk, exactly?
 It's really simple and just what the name implies: It's a walk that's dedicated to scents and sniffing them (in fact, scent walks are also sometimes referred to as "sniff walks").

 Now, if you're thinking, "Well, in that case, every walk is a scent walk," think again.
 Yes, it might feel like every time you walk your dog he has to stop and smell the world around him every thirty seconds or so, but if you discourage that behavior—whether it's with a "leave it" or a gentle tug on the leash to let him know this walk has a purpose and that purpose is not sniffing—then that walk is not a scent walk.
 What sets scent walks and sniff walks apart from a regular walk during which some sniffing happens is the intention behind it and the time sniffing.